Aetherspace/green-stack-starter-demo/README.md

   </a>
 </p>

-> This project was bootstrapped with [Aetherspace](https://github.com/Aetherspace/green-stack-starter-demo), the Evergreen repo setup for all your **full-product, universal app** development needs \{...💚\} Enabling the project to be built for Web, iOS, Android, PWA, Static, SSR, API routes and GraphQL at write-once efficiency, while also documenting your code automatically with Zod & Storybook.
+> This project was bootstrapped with the demo version of [Aetherspace](https://github.com/sponsors/codinsonn), the Evergreen repo setup for all your **full-product, universal app** development needs \{...💚\} Enabling the project to be built for Web, iOS, Android, PWA, Static, SSR, API routes and GraphQL at write-once efficiency, while also documenting your code automatically with Zod & Storybook.

 <p style={{ padding: "4px" }} />